 Information: provision of factual information.
 For example, a college prospectus that gives you information about the courses that a college offers, use of careers websites such as Career Pilot.

-Advice: an opinion or a suggestion about what you should do in a particular situation, e.g. if you say you want to be a hairdresser you might be told that you could go to college or do an apprenticeship and the person offering advice might tell you what they think would be best for you.
+Advice: an opinion or a suggestion given about what you could do in a particular situation, e.g. if you say you want to be a hairdresser you might be told that you could go to college or do an apprenticeship and the person offering advice might tell you what they think would be best for you.